jarsepay/Jarsekai/README.md

 **A base ESM for whatsapp bot using baileys library from whiskeysockets.
 Im not the real creator, but i improve it. see the [original here](https://github.com/Tiooxy/Merry-based).**

-I only share the base of the script, if you want to get the other code you can see from our [whatsapp bot group](https://chat.whatsapp.com/I2y6xw47Vg2DuslgQmLjqg). i sometimes drop a code for the bot feature randomly.

 ### Requirements
 1. FFMPEG
 3. NodeJS 18 or higher